/

 • Why It Works: The flavors of fruitiness and light body in Gamay soften the tangy characteristics of creamy soft cheeses, and that’s what makes it work.

-The hardness and savory flavors of Cheddar and Parmesan need a wine with good weight to help balance them out.
+The hardness and savory flavors of Cheddar and Parmesan need a wine of good weight to balance them.
 The intensity of hard cheeses demands a wine of equal weight to support these food components.
+Read more about advanced wine and cheese pairing here.

 • Best Wine with Hard Cheese: Best Wine/Pairing for Any Cheese You can never go wrong with a full red such as our Midnight Archer or a more robust white such as Viognier with hard cheeses.

 • Tasting Notes: The aroma presents more and more with each inhale.
 You can’t help but notice the blackberry, blueberry compote, rye seeds, green pepper skin, and s’mores on the campfire aromas.
-The dynamic palate presents assertive youthful tannin perfectly balanced by the gorgeous, bright acid structure as you taste raspberries, roasted coffee bean, cocoa powder, blueberry, and java cigar, all framed by a sophisticated finished.
+The dynamic palate presents assertive, youthful tannin perfectly balanced by the gorgeous, bright acid structure as you taste raspberries, roasted coffee beans, cocoa powder, blueberry, and java cigars, all framed by a sophisticated finish.

-• Why It Works: The rich Cheddar and Parmesan — grainy and savory, with lots of umami — balance out the bold flavors and tannins of Midnight Archer, adding depth to the cheese’s profile.
+• Why It Works: The rich Cheddar and Parmesan—grainy and savory, with lots of umami—balance the bold flavors and tannins of Midnight Archer, adding depth to the cheese’s profile.

-• Viognier: A full-bodied white like Viognier, rich and aromatic – a good match for hard cheeses, whose full-on flavor makes a good accompaniment to the wine’s texture and fruitiness.
+• Viognier: A full-bodied white like Viognier, rich and aromatic – a good match for hard cheeses, whose full-on flavor accompanies the wine’s texture and fruitiness.

 • Tasting Notes: Apricot, peach, waxy floral notes

-• Why It Works: Viognier’s full body and aromatic intensity pairs well with and balances the salty, savory cheese.
+• Why It Works: Viognier’s full body and aromatic intensity complement and balance the salty, savory cheese.

-Rich, sweet wines accompany chocolate desserts most successfully: here, again, the overwhelming power of chocolate’s flavor has to be countered by a wine with equal heft and sweetness, so the flavors of sweet foods and sweet wines interlock and balance each other into a congruent pairing.
+Rich, sweet wines most successfully accompany chocolate desserts.
+Again, the overwhelming power of chocolate’s flavor has to be countered by a wine with equal heft and sweetness, so the flavors of sweet foods and sweet wines interlock and balance each other into a congruent pairing.

-• Best Wine with Chocolate: A Port or a dessert wine such as Sauternes is the classic match for chocolate sweet desserts.
+• Best Wine with Chocolate: Port, a dessert wine such as Sauternes, or a bold red Zinfandel is the classic match for chocolate-sweet desserts.

-• Port: Few libations will stand up to the rich, sweet and decadent character of chocolate like port.
-In fact, its intense flavors of dark berries, subtle caramel notes and aromatic spice can cut through and accentuate the dark cocoa flavors in desserts.
+• Port: Few libations can rival chocolate's rich, sweet, and decadent character.
+In fact, its intense flavors of dark berries, subtle caramel notes, and aromatic spice can cut through and accentuate the dark cocoa flavors in desserts.

 • Tasting Notes: Dark berries, caramel, spice

-• Why It Works: Sweet Port’s full body balances bitterness and richness in chocolate.
+• Why It Works: Sweet Port’s full body balances the bitterness and richness of chocolate.

 • Sauternes: Because chocolate is naughty, you need a sweetie on hand.
 Honeyed, apricot-scented Sauternes is the ideal match with the deep, dark richness.